 - The Group and Schroders have announced a strategic partnership to create a market leading wealth management proposition.
-This partnership will combine the Group's significant client base, multi-channel distribution and digital capabilities with Schroders' investment and wealth management expertise and technology capabilities. - For the Group, the partnership is in line with the strategic objectives outlined in its latest strategic review and will accelerate the development of its FP&R business, and deliver significant additional growth. - We believe that the business is well positioned to meet its ambition of becoming a top three financial planning business by the end of 2023. - The strategic partnership includes two major initiatives: Financial Planning and High Net Worth Wealth Management.
+This partnership will combine the Group's significant client base, multi-channel distribution and digital capabilities with Schroders' investment and wealth management expertise and technology capabilities. - For the Group, the partnership is in line with the strategic objectives outlined in its latest strategic review and will accelerate the development of its financial planning and retirement business, and deliver significant additional growth. - We believe that the business is well positioned to meet its ambition of becoming a top three financial planning business by the end of 2023, this means doubling our assets under management. - The strategic partnership includes two major initiatives: Financial Planning and High Net Worth Wealth Management.